UTK Environmental Health & Safety Program EC-001

 The Chancellor of the University is responsible for the administration of policy pertaining to institutional safety and health-related matters.
 The chancellor oversees the administration of safety policies through the chain of authority within the institution, delegating to deans, department heads, principle investigators and supervisors the responsibility for ensuring safe work practices of those under their supervision and adherence to established policy and guidelines.

 EHS is responsible for surveillance of all laboratory activities involving the use of toxic agents and all additional chemical and biological problem areas within the confines of the University.
-A list of staff members from EHS is available as attachment A.
+A list of staff members from EHS is available as Appendix A.

 Specific duties of the department include: